ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 }
 ```

-This is equivalent to the example given in [Retrieving configurations](#retrieving-configurations) but doesn't require you to inject the service.
+This is equivalent to the example given in [Retrieving configurations](#retrieving-configurations) but doesn't require you to inject the library.

 > **Note:** Currently, it is not possible to use configuration groups with this shorthand syntax.
 This is a known limitation and might be addressed in future versions.